OrBenyamin7/EKrut/README.md

 It was created in my 5th semester as part of the "Middle" project.

-EKrut is an online food machine, that utilize the OCSF java API, along side JavaFX, ScenceBuilder and more external API's.
+EKrut is an online food machine, that utilize the OCSF java API, along side JavaFX, SceneBuilder and more external API's.

 The project was created in 3 stages: